-“Far from Zion: In Search of a Global Jewish Community” by Charles London is more of a travelogue with insight than a straight-out story telling or novel.
-The author is a non-practicing Jew from Baltimore (who happens to be gay) who discovered that his grandmother was born in an Yiddish speaking community in …Virginia?
+“Far from Zion: In Search of a Global Jewish Community” by Charles London is more of a travelogue with insight than straight-out storytelling or novel.
+The author is a non-practicing Jew from Baltimore (who happens to be gay) who discovered that his grandmother was born in a Yiddish-speaking community in …Virginia?

-That community has dissolved but Mr. London started his own personal search of what it means to be a Jew in the Diaspora.
-His travels take him to visit Jewish communities in Burma, Arkansas, New Orleans, Bosnia, Uganda, Iran, Cuba and finally Israel.
+That community has dissolved but Mr. London started his own personal search for what it means to be a Jew in the Diaspora.
+His travels take him to visit Jewish communities in Burma, Arkansas, New Orleans, Bosnia, Uganda, Iran, Cuba, and finally Israel.

-The Jewish communities he encounters are fascinating and probably deserve a book by their own right.
-From the community in Bosnia who is there to help all, to the one in Cuba where many join just for the material benefits.
-There are fascinating descriptions of communities which come together through struggle and hardship, only to build a better place for themselves and their neighbors.
+The Jewish communities he encounters are fascinating and probably deserve a book in their own right.
+From the community in Bosnia that is there to help all, to the one in Cuba where many join just for the material benefits.
+There are fascinating descriptions of communities that come together through struggle and hardship, only to build a better place for themselves and their neighbors.

-Along the way Mr. London’s inner struggle of his religious identity, traditions and his connection to Zion is a constant subtext in these stories.
-The author makes some personal and observational insights – some illuminating and some superficial as well as displaying a range of emotions towards Zionism – from understanding to hostility.
+Along the way, Mr. London’s inner struggle with his religious identity, traditions, and his connection to Zion is a constant subtext in these stories.
+The author makes some personal and observational insights – some illuminating and some superficial as well as displays a range of emotions towards Zionism – from understanding to hostility.